 The wrestling coaches offices are located on the fourth floor of the Malkin Athletic Center at 39 Holyoke St., Cambridge, Mass., (Driving Directions).

 The David G. Bunning '88 Head Coach for Harvard Wrestling

-Head coach Jay Weiss and his coaching staff have put the Harvard Wrestling program on the map.
+Jay Weiss, The David G. Bunning ’88 Head Coach for Harvard Wrestling, and his coaching staff have put the Harvard Wrestling program on the map.

-"Coaching at Harvard is a humbling experience.
-We attract individuals who have a passion to succeed both in and out of the athletic arena.
+"Coaching at Harvard is a humbling experience," Weiss said.
+"We attract individuals who have a passion to succeed both in and out of the athletic arena.
 Harvard not only allows student-athletes to do this, but facilitates this action in every way.
 Our success on the wrestling mat in the past number of years is a true testament of highly motivated individuals who have a dream to succeed.
 If they throw themselves into this school, all their talents blossom.
 The end result of a Harvard wrestler after four years of this program is what the real prize is.
 That is so rewarding to see."

 Weiss, a 1990 Franklin & Marshall graduate and four-year starter on the wrestling team, was an EIWA runner-up and an NCAA qualifier as a senior.
 He graduated with the school record for most wins in a season with 29, and ranked second in all-time career wins.

 His wife, Jennifer, is the head coach of the Harvard women's volleyball team.
-They have two sons, Colby, 11, and Keegan, 8.
+They have two sons, Colby, 18, and Keegan, 15.